Polymerase3/vecmatch/cran-comments.md

 0 errors | 0 warnings | 1 note

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version, I have:

-* Deleted the LICENSE file and updated DESCRIPTION.
+* Proofread the document and added a reference to the DESCRIPTION file.

-* Identified the copyright holder in the DESCRIPTION file.
+* Included the `\value` section in the `.Rd` files `hspine.Rd` and `vspine.Rd`.

+* Added a proper vignette.